-Please read the notes provided with Error message #25 in section Appendix D of this manual.
+Read the notes provided with Error message #25 in Section 9 of this manual.

-Appendix B.3.
-Determining Storage Locations
+7.3 Determining Storage Locations

 Set the Application parameter to 'Print_storage_locations' on the connection to tell the driver to print messages each time it stores data.
 The driver dumps messages in the error log reporting the Data Array name, offset, value and the 'line' from which the data was extracted.